-How do you clean a jewel, especially if it’s something that can easily be ruined?
-Here are the rules to follow to clean a jewel without ruining it ♦
+How do you clean a fragile piece of jewelry, which can easily be ruined?
+Here are the rules to follow to clean a jewel without damaging it ♦

-Maybe you have in the drawer jewelry fragile.
-Of course not all the stones are very hard, like diamonds or rubies.
-There are also materials that are easy ruined or scratched, for example cameos, pearls, emeralds, opals, crystal.
-And they are also brittle the materials which are glued, such as a pavé.
-Attention, therefore, this type of jewelry you must managed very, very carefully.
-Especially when you need to clean them, an operation that must be repeated regularly.
-By the way, even better to clean your jewelry is to avoid getting dirty.
-Remove them before you fill in the gardening, washing dishes, sprinkle with a cream, or any other action that has to do with dirt and chemicals.
+Attention, therefore: this type of jewelry must be treated very, very carefully.
+Especially when it is necessary to clean them, an operation that must be repeated regularly.
+By the way: even better than cleaning jewelry is to prevent it from getting dirty.
+Don’t wear them if you have to do gardening, wash the dishes, or if you are going to sprinkle yourself with a cream, or any other action that has to do with dirt and chemicals.

-Liquid soap (to avoid antibacterial soaps and aggressive)
+- Liquid neutral soap (to avoid antibacterials and aggressive soaps)

-Soft fabric: it’s fine an old cotton T-shirt, or microfibre
+- Soft cloth: an old cotton T-shirt or microfibre is fine

 How to do

-Mix warm water (not hot or cold) with a drop of soap in a glass or in a concave dish.
-When the mixture is a bit ‘of bubbles and was diluted well, immerse the jewelry and let stand for two minutes.
-If in the slots (for example, between a rock and metal) was deposited dust, very gently you can employ a soft-bristle toothbrush.
-Focus especially on the underside.
-Be sure to rinse the solution, always with warm water containing residue of soap can damage the stones.
-When you have finished, wipe gently with a soft cloth.
-A council apart for cleaning cameos or emeralds.
-In this case one can use the oil that is used for the body of infants.
+Mix warm water (neither hot nor cold) with a drop of neutral soap in a glass or on a concave dish.
+When the mixture boils a little and has diluted well, dip the jewels and let stand for two minutes.
+If dust has settled in the cracks (for example, between a stone and the metal), use the soft bristle brush very gently.
+Focus mainly on the underside.
+Make sure to rinse the solution well, always with lukewarm water: soap residues can damage the stones.
+When finished, dry gently with a soft cloth.

-Warning: These instructions are generic.
-Obviously, if you have at home a jewel very old or particularly delicate or very precious, ask for advice to your jeweler before making interventions that could ruin it.
+Warning: these indications are generic.
+Obviously, if you have a very old or particularly delicate jewel at home, ask your trusted jeweler for advice before carrying out any operations that could ruin it.
 Lavinia Andorno